ty-prct/water-potability-detection/README.md

 - **Monitoring**: Real-time model monitoring for drift detection
 - **MLOps**: Continuous integration, deployment, and monitoring
 - **Docker**: Containerized deployment for portability
+- **A/B Testing**: Compare performance of different models in production
+- **Persistent Monitoring**: Robust monitoring with persistent storage of metrics

 ## Project Structure